-Table 15 continued Model Guidelines Anal Model Guidelines Analysis and Recommendations Activity & Page Analysis Recommendations Decision Making (29) Although each of the three teams had some experience in elements of traffic safety, none of the teams had significant experience making safety project decisions based on data analysis and program availability.
-Consequently, the research team spent considerable time working with each team to determine priorities, strategies, and funding sources using these parameters.
+Table 15 continued Model Guidelines Analysis and Recom lysis and Recommendations Activity & Page Analysis Recommendations Although each of the three teams had some experience in elements of traffic safety, none of the teams had significant experience making safety project decisions based on data analysis and program Decision Making (29) availability.
+Consequently, the research team spent considerable time working with each team to determine priorities, strategies, and No changes recommended. funding sources using these parameters.
 The SPR 592 project has demonstrated that training on traffic safety decision-making is a major component in establishing a THSIP or a traffic safety project.
-No changes recommended.
-Data Collection, Storage, Maintenance, and Integration (30) The three teams received substantial education and training on the importance of accurate, timely, and accessible data and data management systems.
-Traffic safety data assessments were utilized to identify, prioritize, justify, and scope the projects.
-Potential improvements in MVC data collection and management were discussed with the teams.
-Each team made effective use of the training in its traffic safety project decisions.
-Add GOHS and ADOT to crash training sources.
-Add state health department to EMS training sources.
-Equipment and Software(30) No equipment and software training was conducted with the teams during this project.
-However, the use of the ADOT ALISS for MVC data was discussed with all three teams.
-No changes recommended.
-Hazardous Location Identification and Prioritization (30) Traffic safety issue identification and prioritization training was provided to each of the teams through issue brainstorming and traffic safety assessments.
-These tools were effective in assisting the teams to make traffic safety project decisions.
-Reference IRR final rules instead of negotiated rulemaking.
-Revise BIA Regional Roads Program to BIA Regional DOT.
-Project Development, Implementation, and Evaluation (31) Training on project development and implementation was provided to the team leader for the occupant restraint project.
-Team training for the data project will be provided when the software is acquired.
-Tribal training needs have not been defined for the intersection improvement project.
-However, training on the ADOT project development process could be beneficial for the team.
-A one-day training course on the RSA process was conducted for the implementation team.
-Add a paragraph on RSA training explaining the program, its applicability, and its availability.
-Revise BIA Regional Roads Program to BIA Regional DOT.
+The three teams received substantial education and training on the Data Collection, importance of accurate, timely, and accessible data and data Add GOHS and ADOT to crash Storage, management systems. manic salety data assessments were utilized +o idoutify, prioritize inetify, and score the projects.
+Detection training sources.
+Maintenance, and to Identity, prioritize, justify, and scope tile projects.
+Potential Add state health department to Integration (30) discussed with the teams.
+Each team made effective use of the EMS training sources. training in its traffic safety project decisions.
+Equipment and No equipment and software training was conducted with the teams Software (30) during this project.
+However, the use of the ADOT ALISS for MVC No changes recommended.
+(22) 2 data was discussed with all three teams.
+Hazardous Location Traffic safety issue identification and prioritization training was Reference IRR final rules instead Identification and provided to each of the teams through issue brainstorming and traffic or negotiated rulemaking.
+Prioritization (30) safety assessments.
+These tools were effective in assisting the Revise BIA Regional Roads teams to make traffic safety project decisions.
+Program to BIA Regional DO1.
+Training on project development and implementation was provided to Team training for the data project will be provided when the software Add a paragraph on RSA training Project is acquired. explaining the program, its Development, Tribal training needs have not been defined for the intersection applicability, and its availability.
+Evaluation (31) improvement project.
+However, training on the ADOT project Revise BIA Regional Roads development process could be beneficial for the team.
+A one-day Program to BIA Regional DOT.
+IIIIplementation team.